WHO WE ARE

 OUR MISSION: To improve recreational and educational opportunities and preserve green space and water quality within the Lake Creek Watershed.

-1. Develop hiking, boating and nature viewing experiences within Lake Creek Watershed.
+1. Develop hiking, boating, nature viewing and educational experiences within Lake Creek Watershed.

 2. Protect surface water quality within Lake Creek.

 3. Mitigate downstream flooding by preserving bottomland hardwood forests and wetlands.

 5. Improve resident and community knowledge of the ecological benefits and recreational opportunities in the Lake Creek Watershed.